dmayerdesign/funk/README.md

 **build [clean](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) software**.
 The overarching goal of Funk is to make the pursuit of clean code **easier** and **more fun**.

+## License

+Copyright (C) 2020 Daniel Mayer (https://github.com/dmayerdesign)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.